 Here’s a rundown of how you can net yourself some free stock.

 Acorns is a micro-investing app that lets newcomers to the market trade stocks and ETFs without worrying about things like when to buy or sell.

 When you sign up you take a few minutes to set up a portfolio based on your personal tolerance for risk.
 The app connects to your debit or credit card and rounds up your transactions to the nearest dollar.
 The leftover change is then invested on your behalf in ETFs.

 You can automate investments if you want to grow your portfolio faster, and Acorns also offers bonus investment cash when you shop at one of their partnered brands.

-The most basic Acorns account, Acorns Lite, is $1 a month.
+The most basic Acorns account, Acorns Personal, is $3 a month.
 When you sign up and make your first investment you can get a $10 credit, which you can invest in the stock or ETF of your choice.